 On or before April 1 of each year, Landlord shall deliver to Tenant a statement (the "Operating Cost Statement") certified by Landlord in reasonable detail setting forth the total Operating Costs actually incurred for the preceding calendar year and the method of calculation thereof.
-If Tenant's Proportionate Share of the actual Operating Costs for the previous year exceeds the total of the estimated monthly payments made by Tenant for such year, Tenant shall pay Landlord the amount of the deficiency within thirty (30) days of Landlord's delivery to Tenant of the Operating Costs for such year, then Landlord shall pay Tenant the amount of the credit within thirty (30) days of Landlord's delivery to Tenant of the Operating Costs for such year, then Landlord shall pay Tenant the amount of the credit within thirty (30) days of Landlord's delivery to Tenant of the Operating Cost Statement.
+If Tenant's Proportionate Share of the actual Operating Costs for the previous year exceeds the total of the estimated monthly payments made by Tenant for such year, Tenant shall pay Landlord the amount of the deficiency within thirty (30) days of Landlord's delivery to Tenant of the Operating Cost Statement.
+If such total exceeds Tenant's Proportionate Share of the actual Operating Costs for such year, then Landlord shall pay Tenant the amount of the credit within thirty (30) days of Landlord's delivery to Tenant of the Operating Cost Statement.
 The obligations of Tenant and Landlord to make payment adjustment required under this Section shall survive the termination of this Lease.